justinnoor/pfhowto/README.md

 sudo pfctl -nvf /etc/pf.conf
 ```

-This will print the rules in their full-form, which is what the rules actually look like.
+This will print the rules in their full-form, which is what they actually look like.
 [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html) lets us write shortcut versions of rules for readability, which is how we have written them thus far.
 Viewing the rules in their full-form is a good way to learn the [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html) syntax.

 Load the ruleset:
 ```command